CogStack/gate-nlp-service/README.md

 # Usage

-For the moment, for the ease of use, please use the individual NLP service wrapper.
-The detailed instructions are available in `service` directory.
+For the moment, for the ease of use, please use the individual NLP service wrapper as a standalone service.
+The detailed instructions on it's use are available in `service` directory.

 # Missing